governance-foundation/governance.foundation/docusaurus/blog/2022-05-12-documentation-is-not-knowledge.md

 That means the old pattern, create documents and assume the organisation now knows, becomes more dangerous over time, not less.

-And if organisations eventually want to make better use of AI-supported work, this problem becomes even sharper.
+And if organisations want to make better use of AI-supported work, this problem becomes even sharper.

 AI can process documents.

-But if the underlying knowledge body is fragmented, contradictory, stale, or politically distorted, then AI will not magically fix that.
+But if the underlying knowledge body is fragmented, contradictory, stale, or politically distorted, AI will not magically fix that.
 It may simply make the incoherence scale faster.

 ## The point is not less documentation